ManuGithubSteam/LinJarK/README.md

  - The current model has only very limited words for controlling some programs and get some basic info.

-Always check out: FeatureMatrix in the linjak_grammar#.ods
+Always check out: FeatureMatrix in the linjark_grammar#.ods

 Purpose
 ========